Exams & Services

 When scheduling an eye exam for your child, choose a time when he or she is usually alert and in a good mood.
 Be sure to tell us if your child has a history of delayed motor development, frequent eye rubbing, squinting, or head tipping or turning, fails to maintain eye contact, cannot keep visual fixation on an object, or has poor eye tracking.
 We will also want to know about previous ocular diagnoses.
 Make sure to inform us of any family history of eye problems, such as nearsightedness, farsightedness, strabismus, amblyopia, or eye diseases.

-Additionally, very recent new technology utilizing Alcon’s LenSx image-guided femtosecond laser make completely bladeless micro-incisions and crystalline lens emulsification possible.
-For the first time ever, cataract surgery can be accomplished almost completely with a laser improving both safety and the visual outcome.
-Cataract surgery is a relatively pain-free outpatient experience which allows for a quick return to daily functions with extraordinary vision the very next day.
+Additionally, very recent new technology utilizing Alcon’s LenSx image-guided femtosecond laser makes completely bladeless micro-incisions and crystalline lens emulsification possible.
+For the first time ever, cataract surgery can be accomplished almost completely with a laser, improving both safety and the visual outcome.
+Cataract surgery is a relatively pain-free outpatient experience that allows for a quick return to daily functions with extraordinary vision the very next day.

 Ocular Disease Diagnosis and Management